nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`"VaultSecretId": "6a174c20-f6de-a53c-74d2-6018fcceff64"`
 &nbsp;&nbsp;&nbsp;&nbsp;`}`

-This service also requires Consul read/write access to `neon/service/neon-proxy-manager/*`, `neon/service/neon-proxy-public` and `neon/service/neon-proxy-private`.
-NeonCluster does not currently enforce security on Consul, so there's no authentication necessary for this yet.
+This service also requires Consul read/write access to `neon/service/neon-proxy-manager/*`, `neon/service/neon-proxy-public` and `neon/service/neon-proxy-private`.  neonCLUSTER does not currently enforce security on Consul, so there's no authentication necessary for this yet.

 # Consul Settings